chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 ## Feature 9.
 Tell the world (optional, OS X or Linux only)
 We have also installed asciinema - a tool that allows you to create recordings of your terminal sessions.
-In order to tell the world what your team has made, lets make a small recording.
+In order to tell the world what your team has made, let's make a small recording.

      ascriinmea rec teamname.json